Carnival Cruise: Financial Health Analytics

 Synopsis

-In today’s article, I want to take a deep dive into some important analytics for Carnival Cruise (CCL).
+In today’s article, I want to take a deep dive into some important analytics for Carnival Cruise (NYSE:CCL).
 Each analytic will have a decade’s worth of data.
-Then, we will compare and contrast each analytic with all three companies: Carnival Corporation, Royal Caribbean (RCL), and Norwegian Cruise Line Holdings (NCLH).
+Then, we will compare and contrast each analytic with all three companies: Carnival Corporation, Royal Caribbean (NYSE:RCL), and Norwegian Cruise Line Holdings (NYSE:NCLH).
 I will score each analytic on two aspects: which company is in the best shape currently and which company has been the most consistent/improved over time.
 At the end, we will tally up the points and see which company is the most financially sound.
 Then, the winner will go through a risk/return evaluation.
 I hope you enjoy this article as it was a blast to research and write.

 Analytics

 We will start out where my last article left off: with a debt assessment analytic.
 A solvency ratio tells us a company’s ability to meet its short and long-term liabilities.
 The general rule of thumb is a solvency ratio over 20% is sound.
-However, that varies industry by industry and it is important to compare across competitors to gain perspective.
+However, that varies industry by industry, and it is important to compare across competitors to gain perspective.

 Carnival’s solvency ratio for 2019 was 26.2% compared to 17.9% and 15.5% for Royal Caribbean and Norwegian Cruise Line, respectively.
 In a situation like ours (a pandemic), it becomes imperative that a company has the ability to make it through short-term pain.
 Carnival is in the best position to do that, so it earns 1 point in the ‘2019 Overall’ category.

 Looking at each company’s historical averages, it becomes apparent that Carnival has maintained a consistent level of solvency.
-Aside from years 2012-2014, Carnival’s solvency ratio has always been over 20%.
+Aside from years 2012 to 2014, Carnival’s solvency ratio has always been over 20%.
 Royal Caribbean has only had a couple years over 20% and Norwegian Cruise Line has not even had one.
 Investing in companies with low solvency ratios is risky when their short-term earnings are up in the air.
-Carnival has shown consistency for a decade and therefore, wins a point in the ‘2010-2019 Rate’ category.
+Carnival has shown consistency for a decade and, therefore, wins a point in the ‘2010-2019 Rate’ category.

 The score is: